 Is Judging Someone a Bad Thing?

 But what about people?
-Is all this academic-sounding fluff really the same as Beth’s friends sitting around after she leaves, judging her new boyfriend?
+How does all this overly-academic fluff relate to Beth’s friends sitting around after she leaves, judging her new boyfriend?
 That’s still a bad thing, right?

 Yes and no.

 In the sense of the above example, yeah.
 It’s lousy to use your quick observations and impressions of people to look down on them.
-If that was all it meant to “judge,” then I agree that we should aim never to do it.
+And if that was all it meant to “judge,” then we should aim never to do it.

 But that’s not all it means.
 Remember, System 1, our fast-thinking mind, exists to make quick and efficient calls about our environment to keep us safe.
 And that’s an invaluable device when it comes to interacting with other people.